 Just to clarify, when DC sued Fawcett Comics for the Original Captain Marvel and the lawsuit ended, Fawcett stopped publishing comics, entirely.
 They entered into an agreement that resulted in Fawcett promising never to publish the character without the express permission of DC Comics.
 They never foresaw any likelihood that they'd ever get back into the comics market again (which was, at the time, suffering very low sales) and, as it happened, they sold their publishing empire in 1977, later selling all Fawcett Comics characters to DC in 1991.

-The Original Captain Marvel's name had always been Captain Marvel, until a few years ago when the childhood confusion of a comics writer who later had enough pull at DC comics to affect a change, decided his name should be "Shazam"... which would have meant that he could never say his name to anyone without lightning coming down and changing his identity.
+The Original Captain Marvel's name has always had always been Captain Marvel, until a few years ago when the childhood confusion of a comics writer who later had enough pull at DC comics to affect a change, decided his name should be "Shazam"... which would have meant that he could never say his name to anyone without lightning coming down and changing his identity.
 This has not been applied consistently throughout DC Comics, so fans and DC are still working their way through the subsequent confusion.
 As seen in the "Shazam!" movie (2019) when he hasn't been given a name, Freddie Freeman refers to him as "Captain Sparkles" and he can't very well say "Shazam" without changing.
-Be that as it may, the family of heroes (used in the comics and now also seen in the movie) harkens back to a time during the 1940s when the Marvel Family was budding with Mary Marvel, Captain Marvel, Jr., Uncle Marvel, Freckles Marvel and the Leiutenant Marvels.
+Be that as it may, the family of heroes (used in the comics and also seen in the movie) harkens back to a time during the 1940s when the Marvel Family was budding with Mary Marvel, Captain Marvel, Jr., Uncle Marvel, Freckles Marvel and the Leiutenant Marvels.
 And a second movie arrives in March of 2023.

 Marvel's version of Captain Marvel is also thriving, not only with her own movie, but Kamala Khan has also taken on the Ms. Marvel moniker and is the leader of the teen team "The Champions".
 Now, Ms. Marvel is heading from her own TV show (on Disney+, I highly recommend you go check it out) to the big screen with "The Marvels" in July of 2023.
 Both have their own comic books and are frequently seen throughout the Marvel Universe: